ggloor/q2-aldex2/tutorial.md

 # conds is title of column in metadata to be used as experimental conditions
 # this is the column used to decide which group each sample is in.
-qiime aldex2 aldex2 --i-table selex-table.qza --m-metadata-file selex_metadata.txt --p-condition conds --output-dir aldex_output
+qiime aldex2 aldex2 --i-table selex-table.qza --m-metadata-file selex_metadata.txt --m-metadata-column conds --output-dir aldex_output

 # p is effect plot or MA plot. currently only effect plot is available.
 qiime aldex2 effect-plot --i-table aldex_output/differentials.qza --p-type effect --o-visualization selex_effect